 Simple Ingredients with Real Flavor

-What we love most about these low carb bagels is how little they ask for—and how much they deliver.
+What we love most about these low carb bagels is how little they ask for and how much they deliver.
 No special flours or fancy tools.
 Just a few pantry staples that come together to create something warm, chewy, and satisfying.
+It’s the same simplicity we love in our High Protein Italian Pasta Salad big flavor, easy steps, no compromise.

 Here’s what you’ll need for one batch of low carb bagels: